How to Deploy HTTPS Correctly

 As an extra precaution, your site should support HSTS preloading, which prevents interception of an HTTP request if the browser hasn't yet received a valid HSTS header from the server.
 HSTS preloading is implemented via an opt-in list of domains that is included in Chromium, Google Chrome, and Firefox.
 See Chromium's page for instructions on getting your site added to this list.
 Note that you must also send an HSTS header with a max-age greater value than 18 weeks for Firefox to include your site in their HSTS preload list.

-We recently enabled HSTS and HSTS preloading for eff.org.
+We have enabled HSTS and HSTS preloading for eff.org.
 It took less than an hour to set up, and we found a way to do it without forcibly redirecting users to HTTPS, so we can state an unequivocal preference for HTTPS access while still making the site available in HTTP.
 It worked like a charm and a significant fraction of our users are now automatically accessing our site in HTTPS, perhaps without even knowing it.

 Choose Strong Protocols and Cipher Suites